 Income tax expense comprises current and deferred tax.
 Income tax expense is recognized in the consolidated income statement except to the extent that it relates to items recognized either in other comprehensive income or directly in equity.
-In such cases, the tax is also recognized in other comprehensive income or directly.
+In such cases, the tax is also recognized in other comprehensive income or directly in equity, respectively.